Semidefinite programming relaxations for quantum correlations: Background

-The Hermitian operator $W$ is known as an entanglement witness \cite{Terhal2000, Lewenstein2000}.
-It is relevant because measuring it is sufficient for detecting and quantifying entanglement \cite{Brandao2005}.
+Consider any feasible point $W$ of the dual SDP, it then follows from weak duality of SDPs that for any state $\rho_{AB}$, we have that $\tr(W \rho_{AB})$ is an upper bound on the random robustness of entanglement.
+In particular, as $W$ is Hermitian and hence an observable, if we measure $W$ and find that $\tr(W \rho_{AB}) < 0$, this implies that the state $\rho_{AB}$ is entangled.
+Thus the dual SDP provides us with an operational procedure to detect and quantify entanglement~\cite{Brandao2005}.
+The operator $W$ is known as an entanglement witness \cite{Terhal2000, Lewenstein2000}.
 In particular, one does not need to perform full tomography of the quantum state, which is often impractical as the number of required measurements grows rapidly with the dimension of the state.
 In order to measure the entanglement witness, one would need to decompose it in the form $W=\sum_{a,b,x,y}c_{abxy} A_{a|x}\otimes B_{b|y}$ for some real coefficients $c_{abxy}$ and some POVMs for Alice and Bob.
-Such a decomposition requires in general much fewer measurements than tomography, so a witness allows to detect entanglement from partial knowledge of the quantum state.
+Such a decomposition requires in general many fewer measurements than tomography, so a witness allows to detect entanglement from partial knowledge of the quantum state.

 It is important to emphasise that entanglement witnesses do not come only from the partial transposition criterion.
 In principle, for any entangled state $\rho_{AB}$ one can construct a witness $W$ such that $\tr(W\rho_{AB}) < 0$, but that for any separable state $\sigma_{AB}$ it holds that $\tr(W \sigma_{AB}) \ge 0$.
 The construction of the witness operator is, however, not straightforward.
 Witness methods can sometimes detect entangled states even using just two local measurement bases, see e.g.~\citet{Toth2005, Bavaresco2018}.
 A common approach is to construct entanglement witnesses through the estimation of the fidelity between the state prepared in the laboratory and a pure target state \cite{Bourennane2004}.
 While this method is practical for particular types of entanglement, see e.g.~\citet{Leibfried2005, Haffner2005, Lu2007, Wang2016b}, it fails to detect the entanglement of most states \cite{Weilenmann2020}.
 Independently of using the density matrix or partial knowledge of it, determining whether a state is separable or entangled is difficult.